 The Wilmington Community Court initiative is an innovative effort by the Delaware Judiciary to break the cycle of crime before it starts by focusing on treatment and solving problems while ensuring public safety.
 Defendants are held accountable for their actions, but rather than using only incarceration or fines, community court looks to address the underlying issues that drive low-level, non-violent criminal behavior like drug addiction, mental health issues or unemployment and connects defendants with needed services.

-Key partners will include the Judiciary, the Administrative Office of the Courts, the Office of the Attorney General, the Office of Defense Services, the Governor’s Office, the Mayor’s Office, Wilmington City Council, Wilmington Police, New Castle County Police, the Department of Labor, the Division of Substance Abuse and Mental Health, and many more.
+Delaware was awarded a $200,000 federal grant in 2018 to initiate a Community Court in Wilmington.
+The project focused on service for substance use, mental health, housing, life skills, and employment.
+Key partners include the Judiciary, the Administrative Office of the Courts, the Office of the Attorney General, the Office of Defense Services, the Governor’s Office, the Mayor’s Office, Wilmington City Council, Wilmington Police, New Castle County Police, the Department of Labor, the Division of Substance Abuse and Mental Health, and many more.

 In Spring 2019, a needs assessment was conducted for the City of Wilmington, in partnership with Delaware State University, to help guide the planning of a Wilmington Community Court.
 A Community Resource Center was established, and a plan was created for a two-phase implementation of Community Court.
 Two Community Resource Center Fair’s were held at the Courthouse, one in 2018 and one in 2019.
 The 2019 event marked the opening of the Community Resource Center and the launch of Phase I of Community Court.
 Phase I of Community Court ran through October 2020, when Phase II started.
 Community Court currently serves New Castle County.